-At The York School, our approach to technology is not about gadgets and gizmos – it is about a progressive approach to education and a school-wide commitment to innovation.
+At The York School, our approach to technology is not about gadgets and gizmos – it is about a future-ready approach to education and a school-wide commitment to innovation.

 We offer a culture of creativity that inspires teachers and students to think differently, explore confidently and adapt skillfully.
 This approach means that we are constantly searching for technological opportunities that will enhance learning.

 Technology has always driven the tradition of innovation at The York School.
 Our capacity for change made us one of the first schools in Canada to offer a one-to-one laptop programme.

 When exploring options and making choices about technology in the classroom, we focus on ways to enrich the IB inquiry method and to empower students and teachers to access the full potential of their imaginations.
 Technology provides a wonderful opportunity for teachers and students to share the journey of learning and break down barriers that limit exploration and discovery.